FelixMartel/DEVINE/docs/source/installation/index.rst

 Navigate to the docker folder.
 Run `build.sh`.
 This will get the devine-base image and build the devine image.
 The devine-base image contains all of the projects dependencies and can be rebuilt if necessary.
 The devine image contains the code.
 This may seem inane, but speeds up future builds if you were to modify the code.

 Once the build is complete, you can validate by running ``sudo docker images``.
-One docker should be named DEVINE.
+One docker should be named devine.

 With an image in hand, run the command ``./run.sh``.
 This will launch an instance of your docker image.
 You will arive in a ubuntu like terminal which has the same layout as the code base.
 To exit, use ctrl+d.